swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 This would be needed in order to implement more advanced tools such as code generators or linkers.

-### Specific Support for Code Formatters
+### Specific Support for Code Linters and Formatters

-A future proposal should add specific support for code formatters and linters.
+A future proposal should add specific support for code linters.
 In particular, there should be a way for build tools to convey fixits and other mechanical editing instructions to SwiftPM or to an IDE that uses libSwiftPM.

 One approach would be to use the existing Clang diagnostics file format, possibly together with a library making it easy to generate such files, and to extend the `PackagePlugin` API to allow the plugin to configure commands to emit this information in a way that SwiftPM and IDEs can apply it.
+Such a capability could also be useful for build tools such as source translators, if they want to be able to apply fixits to their input files.

+Code formatters (which typically modify the source code directly) should probably be supported using a new plugin capability that allows some specific action that a package author can take to run the formatter on their code, since it seems a bit subtle to allow source code to be modified during the build.

 ### Richer Information for Postbuild Commands